rust-lang/book/src/ch03-03-variable-bindings-in-detail.md

 ```

 Rust is happy to let us mutate `x` again, to `15`.
 A similar program using the
-default immutable style, however, will let us know about that accidental
+default immutable style, however, will prevent us from mutating `x`.
+Here's an
-mutation.
-Here's an example:
+example:

 ```rust,ignore
 fn main() {